drminor/propbag/README.md

+# propbag
+Type-safe property bag with INotifyPropertyChanged support.

+# A Method for creating, at least in part, a WPF View Model in a declarative style.

-Views are created in large part using a declarative style thanks to tools like AngularJs/BootStrap UI and Windows Presentation Foundation, to name a few.
+Views are created in large part using a declarative style thanks to tools like

+AngularJs/BootStrap UI and Windows Presentation Foundation, to name a few.

 Data Models are specified using a declarative style thanks to Standard Query Language (SQL) and their attendant Data Definition Languages (DDLs).

-There are few facilities that allow one to build a view model from a declaration.
+However, there are few facilities that allow one to build a view model from a declaration.

 This project started with the simple goal of automating the process of writing the code necessary to support the INotifyPropertyChanged contract for implementing property